fundamental-studio/laravel-epay/README.md

 ## Documentation and Usage instructions

 ## Changelog
-All changes to laravel-epay, documented in this file:
+All changes are available in our Changelog file.

-### 1.0.0 - 14.12.2019
-Added
-- Initial commit, everything

 ## Support